xyproto/algernon/README.md

 ### Injected JavaScript functions

-When serving `index.jsx`, the following helper functions are available in the browser:
+When serving `index.jsx` or `index.tsx`, the following helper functions are available in the browser:

 * `postForm(url, fields)` — POST form data to a Lua/Teal endpoint and return the parsed JSON response as a promise.
 The `fields` argument is an object whose keys and values are URL-encoded and sent as `application/x-www-form-urlencoded`.
 * `bufferToBase64URL(buffer)` — convert an `ArrayBuffer` to a base64url-encoded string.
 Useful for WebAuthn credential responses.